 Mix a couple of heaped teaspoons of bicarbonate of soda with the degreasing soap, then pour on some hot water – the hotter the better.
 Boiling water from a kettle is ideal.
 Mix it well using your brush, and then submerge your filters.
 After a good ten-minute soak, the mixture should have loosened the grease to the point that you can scrub it off.

 You should now be looking at a sparkling clean filter.
 All that remains is to give it a rinse and dry with the paper towels, and to put it back in the hood.
-Obviously, the more often you do this, the less grease will have accumulated and the easier the task will be.
 Monthly washes are usually enough to keep a hood functioning at its best.

 Replacing Charcoal Filters

-Charcoal filters are found only in cooker hoods designed to recirculate air.
-Extractor style hoods, that are designed to remove air from the hob and channel it outside, will not require them.
+Charcoal filters are only found in cooker hoods that are designed to recirculate air.
+Extractor style hoods, that are designed to remove air from the hob and channel it outside, will not require charcoal filters.

 Replacing Paper Grease Filters

 If you have a flat-style extractor, your grease filters might come in paper form.
-These styles of filter, like the charcoal filters we’ve just discussed, are designed to be removed and replaced rather than cleaned.
+These styles of filter are designed to be removed and replaced rather than cleaned.

 Simply open up the hood and remove the filter paper.
 You’ll then be able to install a replacement.
-You may have to manually cut the paper to size, so be sure of how much you need before you get the scissors out!
+You may have to manually cut the paper to size.